nate-s/quboWFC/README.md

 ### 2) Randomness

 The point of WFC is to procedurally generate a different map every time you run the algorithm.
 An annealer solves a given QUBO problem.
-The annealer will therefor return the same solution each time if that solution is the singularly most optimal of all possible combinations.
-This is not random and not satisfactory for our intents.
+The annealer will therefore return the same solution each time if that solution is the most singularly optimal of all possible combinations.
+This is not random and not satisfactory for our intentions.
 Conversely, if two solutions are both globally optimal, the annealer should return one of the two randomly.
 A QUBO to demonstrate this would be:

 $$ Q = \begin{bmatrix}1 & -1\\
 -1 & 1\end{bmatrix} $$

 Since either [1, 0] or [0, 1] are optimal the annealer should randomly activate either of the two qubits.
-I can’t test this however since I don’t have access to run time on an annealer >:( This potential randomness is important to know because depending on how you set up the constraints for a QUBO, any of the "legaly placed solutions" should be optimal.
+I can’t test this however since I don’t have access to run time on an annealer >:( This potential randomness is important to know because depending on how you set up the constraints for a QUBO, any of the "legally placed solutions" should be optimal.
 The annealer should therefore return a random map.
-Since I am not a quantum physicist though and don’t actually know what that potential randomness will look like, is it normaly distributed, is it true random?
+Since I am not a quantum physicist though and don’t actually know what that potential randomness will look like, is it normally distributed, is it true random?
 I DON'T KNOW WHY DID THEY REMOVE THE FREE ANNEALER ACCESS (I get why but I want to make silly game stuff).